reul/CleanArchitectureExample/README.md

 Contains the business logic and entities of the application.
 It defines the use cases and interfaces that will be implemented in the other modules.

 ### 2. Data Module
 Implements the data sources and repositories defined in the domain module.
-This module is responsible for interacting with external data, such as fetching images from the Shibe.online API.
+This module is responsible for interacting with external data, such as fetching images from the Cataas API.

 ## Libraries and Dependencies